-As at the balance sheet date, the Group has non-cancellable operating lease commitments of RMB1,282,000 (Note 24).
-However, the Group has yet to determine to what extent these commitments will result in the recognition of an asset and a liability for future payments and how this will affect the Group's profit and classification of cash flows.
+The standard will affect primarily the accounting for the Group's operating leases.
+However, the Group has yet to determine to what extent these commitments will result in the recognition of an asset and a liability for future payments and how this will affect the Group's results and classification of cash flows.